-Here in Washington state, the first crop of apples each fall is always a reason to celebrate.
-This simple and lovely combination was inspired by a German chef I worked with in my restaurant days.
-It makes a perfect brunch or a light supper dish!
+Here in Washington state, fall's first crop of apples is always a reason to celebrate.
+This simple combination was inspired by a German chef I worked with in my restaurant days.

-With a vegetable peeler, remove a swirl of skin from each of the apples, leaving about half of the skin intact.
+With a vegetable peeler, remove a swirl of skin from each apple, leaving about half of the skin intact.
 Cut the flesh away from the core of each.
 Compost the core and chop the flesh into bite-sized chunks.

-At this point you may keep it really chunky "as is," stir it down with a potato masher, or puree it in a food processor or food mill, depending on your style!
-The applesauce should taste perfect all by itself, but feel free to season to taste with honey or maple syrup if you desire.
+At this point you may keep it chunky "as is," stir it down with a potato masher, or puree it in a food processor or food mill, depending on your style.
+The applesauce should taste great by itself, but feel free to sweeten with honey or maple syrup if you desire.